The British Conservatives who rebelled and will be expelled from party

-LONDON (Reuters) - Twenty-one lawmakers in the ruling Conservative Party rebelled against Prime Minster Boris Johnson on Tuesday by backing the first step toward legislating to block a no-deal Brexit.
+LONDON, Sept 3 (Reuters) - Twenty-one lawmakers in the ruling Conservative Party rebelled against Prime Minster Boris Johnson on Tuesday by backing the first step towards legislating to block a no-deal Brexit.
 They will be expelled from the Conservative Party.

 The 21 lawmakers are as follows: